 This famous quote from the evangelical nature-ambassador John Muir at the turn of the 20th century is an example of how he used words to captivate our society.
 He could so eloquently define the spiritual connection with nature that it changed how we thought about our environment, and that changed the world.

-I have organically discovered and shared these experiences in my own 'return to nature', as has almost anyone who enjoys the great outdoors.
-It has become my core passion to infuse natural beauty and landscapes into my work.
+I have also shared these connections in my own 'return to nature'.
+As almost anyone who has experienced the power and beauty of the PNW, it has become my core passion.
+I aim to infuse and share this natural beauty into my work.

 There are numerous challenges when working in such extreme environments.
 Foul weather, hot and cold temperatures, fatigue, and general unpredictability all make executing these photo and film projects an intense undertaking.